pkic/pkic.org/content/members/keyfactor.md

 ### Global presence

-Keyfactor have in United States, Europe, Asia and Australia.
+Keyfactor have offices in the United States, Europe, Asia and Australia.

 {{< youtube HGoZW7MCF60>}}